jerela/OpenSimLive/README.md

 This method sends a function to the thread pool.
 If there are N worker threads running already, the function will wait in queue until the oldest of them has finished, then it will be given to the worker thread.
 If there are less than N worker threads running, the function is immediately given to a vacant worker thread.
 The elements of the thread pool are managed in a vector.

+### Client

+This class is based on [Keith Vertanen's Java / C++ socket class](https://www.keithv.com/software/socket/) and enables socket communication between Delsys Trigno Control Utility (TCU) and this program.
+It is used to send commands to TCU and receive orientation and EMG data from it.
+In effect, this class is used to read bytes sent by TCU.

+### Server

+Like Client, this class is also based on Keith Vertanen's work.
+It enables socket communication between this program and the Java client that is used to control the robot arm in mirror therapy.

+### PythonPlotter

+This class can be used to plot data, but it requires Python3 with matplotplib.
+The main program freezes when embedded Python commands are interpreted and the procedure is not thread-safe.
+Thus using this class during any data loops will slow them down.

 ## Troubleshooting and FAQ

 ### General questions

 #### What operating systems are supported by OpenSimLive?

-Currently OpenSimLive has been tested with 64-bit Windows 7 and 64-bit Windows 10.
+Currently OpenSimLive has been tested on 64-bit Windows 7 and 64-bit Windows 10.

 ### Run-time issues